 Teen smartphone addiction is hardly surprising and has become an issue parents are worried about.
 Most parents have had frustrating confrontations with their children about their smartphone usage more than a few times.
 Smartphone addiction is believed to be of the same intensity as drug addiction and internet addiction.
 They are considered to be impulse control addictions.

 Teenage smartphone addiction is not just texting and talking.
 In fact, talking on cell phones is not so common among teens as it is among adults.
 Teen smartphone addiction includes repetitive, compulsive use of the device for other activities.
-Such behaviours are perfectly normal in moderation, however, they become dangerous when tied to obsessive compulsion.
+Such behaviors are perfectly normal in moderation.
+However, they become dangerous when tied to obsessive compulsion.

-For teens, cell phones have become a way to comment and criticize, approve and admire.
-They are not always communicating with friends, rather, they are commenting on their activities.
-They are checking posts for likes and comments, as a result, most teenagers don’t have any measure of self-worth; they have low self-esteem.
+For teens, cell phones have become a way to comment, criticize, approve, and admire.
+They do not always communicate with friends; rather, they comment on their activities.
+They check posts for likes and comments, and as a result, most teenagers don’t have any measure of self-worth; they have low self-esteem.
 They tend to view themselves based on what people are saying about them.

-There’s a biological component to this behaviour.
+There’s a biological component to this behavior.
 The brain reacts to the cell phone as if it were a drug.
-Studies have shown that both the phone ringing and the alert of a new text cause the brain to release dopamine.
+Studies have shown that the phone ringing and the alert of a new text cause the brain to release dopamine.

 2. Insomnia and negative shifts in sleeping patterns